Are you tired of the same old customer success approach? It's time to shift your thinking to outcomes-based strategies.

 It’s important to set boundaries and expectations early on to avoid a toxic relationship where the customer relies too heavily on the customer success manager.
 Delivering value is important, but it’s equally important to communicate that this isn’t an open door to constant demands.

 Setting expectations and communicating clearly can help strike a balance between effective customer success and efficient time management.

 …at the Customer Success Festival in Las Vegas 🎪

-I'm excited about my upcoming session at the Customer Success Festival in Las Vegas on May 24-25 at the Mirage Hotel, where I’ll be talking about how you can expand and scale your customer relationships at scale by tying in the concept of outcomes-based thinking.
+I loved speaking more about outcomes-based thinking at the Customer Success Festival in Las Vegas on May 24-25 at the Mirage Hotel; I talked about how you can expand and scale your customer relationships at scale by tying in the concept of outcomes-based thinking.